 - Numbers may have to port in ranges/blocks.
 This is dependent on your current carriers number porting rules.

 - The address does not need to match area code.

 - The address needs to be a valid UK address.

 - Numbers porting takes place during UK business hours.
 There could be up to 2 hours of downtime while the port takes place but most ports are done in 15 minutes or so.

 - SLA for number porting is 30 days.

-- Number Portability Checks can ONLY be carried out once the order is submitted.
-There may be some times where numbers come back as non-portable.
+- Number portability checks can only be carried out once the order is submitted.
+There may be times when numbers come back as non-portable.